 As follows from Sect.
 2.1 and 4.2, extreme droughts have influenced a range of economic and financial activities, as well as impacting on the quality of human lives.
-Such impacts have not only been caused by reduced precipitation (meteorological drought), but have also been intensified by other meteorological variables (temperature, evapotranspiration, wind speed) and further modified by the landscape character as well as human activities.
-Reported below are only those drought impacts and responses that are known from Czech documentary evidence (with cross-referenced examples of specific extreme dry years mentioned in Sect.
-4.2).
+Such impacts have not only been caused by reduced precipitation (meteorological drought), but have also been intensified by other

+5 meteorological variables (temperature, evapotranspiration, wind speed) and further modified by the landscape character as well as human activities.
+Reported below are only those drought impacts and responses that are known from Czech documentary evidence.

 The direct impacts of absent or low precipitation were soon reflected in decreasing soil moisture with negative impacts on the growth of crops (agricultural drought).
-This may have resulted in complete failure of the crops, or a bad harvest, to be followed by lack of seed for future use (e.g. in 1571, 1603, 1638 and 1684).
+This may have resulted in

+- 10 complete failure of the crops, or a bad harvest, to be followed by lack of seed for future use.
 Problems also arose when the availability of straw was limited.
-Damage to crop yields was sometimes exacerbated by population explosions of small rodents arising out of dry weather (e.g. in 1686).
-Dried-out pastures, bad hay and poor aftermath harvest meant lack of feed for livestock (e.g. in 1603 and in 1631), so fodder had to be bought at inflated prices or it became necessary to decrease the number of stock by selling at below-normal market prices.
-Drought also influenced the very nature of agricultural work: sometimes poor grain crops had to be torn off by hand instead of being reaped (e.g. in 1779); soil cultivation and sowing into hard, dry soil was very difficult or even impossible (e.g. in 1680).
-Such impacts on agriculture lead to rising financial costs and losses to farmers at times when no compensation lay in price increases for agricultural crops and other goods (see e.g. Dolák et al., 2015).

-Intense droughts also had negative effects on fruit trees and forests.
-While fruit trees were often attacked by outbreaks of caterpillars and certain other pests, often eating their leaves or invading fruit bodies (e.g. in 1680 or 1794), rendering them small, maggoty, and prone to fall prematurely, wine production was good and of a high quality as documented, for example, in 1536, 1540 and 1686.
-In forests, the numbers of dry trees increased after drought events, while newly-planted young trees dried out (e.g. in 1746).
+Damage to crop yields was sometimes exacerbated by population explosions of small rodents arising out of dry weather.
+Dried-out pastures, bad hay and poor aftermath harvest meant lack of feed for livestock, so fodder had to bought at inflated prices or it became necessary to decrease the number of stock by selling at below-normal market - 15 prices.
+Drought also influenced the very nature of agricultural work: sometimes poor grain crops had to be torn off by hand instead of being reaped; soil cultivation and sowing into hard, dry soil was very difficult or even impossible.
+Such impacts on agriculture lead to rising financial costs and losses to farmers at times when no compensation lay in price increases for agricultural crops and other goods (see e.g. Dolák et al., 2015). - 20 Intense droughts also had negative effects on fruit trees and forests.
+Fruit trees were often attacked by eruptions of caterpillars and certain other pests, often eating their leaves or invading fruit bodies, rendering them, small, maggoty, and prone to fall prematurely.
+In forests, the numbers of dry trees increased after drought events, while newly-planted young trees dried out.
 Moreover, dry episodes are among the factors that contribute to the occurrence of bark-beetle calamities.
-Dry patterns also favour frequent and extensive forest fires like in 1540, 1590 and 1631.
-Beyond that, if fire also broke out in any construction or store, lack of water made it difficult to extinguish.
+Dry patterns also - 25 favour frequent and extensive forest fires.
+Beyond that, if fire that broke out in any construction or store, lack of water made it difficult to extinguish.